 We employ the pretrained ResNet-50 \cite{he2016deep} as the encoder network.
-The decoder is consisted of five consecutive deconvolutional layers \cite{zeiler2011adaptive} to restore the original resolution.
+The decoder consists of five consecutive deconvolutional layers \cite{zeiler2011adaptive} to restore the original resolution.
 Considering that haze distribution is non-homogeneous across spatial location, we aim to build the long-range interactions between different regions with similar structure.
 Meanwhile, it is critical to capture the relationship between channels.
-Inspired by the graph convolutional network, We develop Spatial Graph Reasoning module and Channel Graph Reasoning module to model the long-range dependency between regions and channels on a graph, respectively.
+Inspired by the graph convolutional network, we develop the Spatial Graph Reasoning module and Channel Graph Reasoning module to model the long-range dependency over regions and over channels on a graph, respectively.